opendocsg/slw-judgments-backfill/2009_SGCA_11/report.md

 **The court’s discretion**

 15     This brings us to the first point concerning the discretionary power of the court not to wind up even a company which is proved or deemed to be unable to pay its debts.
-The general rule is that, where a company is unable or deemed to be unable to pay its debts, the creditor is _prima facie_ entitled to a winding-up order _ex debito justitiae_ (see _Metalform Asia Pte Ltd v Holland Leedon Pte Ltd_ [2007] 2 SLR 268 (“ _Metalform_ ”) at [61]).
+The general rule is that, where a company is unable or deemed to be unable to pay its debts, the creditor is _prima facie_ entitled to a winding-up order _ex debito justitiae_ (see _Metalform Asia Pte Ltd v Holland Leedon Pte Ltd_ <span class="citation">[2007] 2 SLR 268</span> (“ _Metalform_ ”) at [61]).
 This proposition can be traced to Lord Cranworth’s statement in _Bowes v The Hope Life Insurance and Guarantee Company_ (1865) 11 HLC 389; 11 ER 1383, where he said, at 402; 1389:

  [I]t is not a discretionary matter with the Court when a debt is established, and not satisfied, to say whether the company shall be wound up or not; that is to say, if there be a valid debt established, valid both at law and in equity.
 One does not like to say positively that no case could occur in which it would be right to refuse it ; but ordinarily speaking, it is the duty of the Court to direct the winding up. [emphasis added]